 The Wright State University Department of Neurology is closely aligned with other programs including neurosurgery, physical medicine and rehabilitation and psychiatry.
 Areas of specialization in the neuroscience program include behavioral neurology, cerebrovascular disease, child neurology, clinical neurophysiology, critical care, epilepsy, movement disorders, neuroimaging, neuroimmunology, neuromuscular disease, neuro-oncology, neuro-ophthalmology, pain management, psychiatry and sleep disorders.

 Additionally, the Department of Neurology is a fundamental part of the Neuroscience Institute, a joint venture between Premier Health and Wright State University.
 The Neuroscience Institute has talented, NIH-funded neuroscientists on the Wright State University campus, including a team awarded two prestigious Program Project Grants totaling more than $9 million from the National Institute of Neurological Disorders and Stroke, some of whom are included on the faculty of the Neurology Residency Program.
 Faculty from the Neuroscience Institute will assist in providing basic neuroscience education to our residents and provide research opportunities for the residents.

 Application Information and Criteria for Selection

 All applications should be submitted through the Electronic Residency Application Service (ERAS).
+Applicants will be considered for interview based upon their entire application.
 Interviews are scheduled by invitation.
-Residency positions are filled through the match.
+Residency positions are filled through the National Resident Matching Program (NRMP).